Web Analytics

 5 Tips for Using The Reverb Effect in Music Production

 If you’re into mixing and mastering, you know that reverb is one of those effects that can either make or break your track.
-I this article, I’m sharing five handy tips for using reverb that can simplify your life and maybe even surprise you.
+In this article, I’m sharing five handy tips for using reverbs that can simplify your life and maybe even surprise you.

 5 Tips for Using The Reverb Effect

-Reverb had its heyday back in the 80s, but it’s still a go-to effect in music production today—just used a bit more subtly than in those dramatic eighties ballads.
+Reverb had its heyday back in the 80s, but it’s still a go-to effect in music production today; it’s used a bit more subtly than in those dramatic eighties ballads.
 Here are five tips for using reverb in your music production that you can confidently apply this year.
-And remember: like with all production effects, reverb benefits from your own experimentation.
-So, don’t be shy—turn that knob and see what happens!
+And remember: Like all production effects, reverb benefits from your experimentation.
+So, don’t be shy; turn that knob and see what happens!

 1. Mono Reverb for a Clear Panorama